top of page

 ABOUT CHATHAM MARCONI MARITIME CENTER

 Founded in 2002, the Center is a 501(c)(3) organization.
 Its mission is executed through operation of the Marconi-RCA Wireless Museum and the advancement of youth STEM Education in communications science.
 The Center occupies two buildings on the 11.3-acre, ten-building campus which comprised the former Marconi-RCA Wireless Receiving Station, once the busiest ship-to-shore station in the United States and a significant military installation (during World War II).
 The Operating (or Operations) Building now houses the Marconi-RCA Wireless Museum offering interactive exhibits tracing the story of maritime wireless communication in Chatham from its formative days with Marconi, through the 20th Century.
-The recently renovated Residence Building, also briefly known as the Hotel Nautilus, is now the Education Center housing classroom facilities, exhibit and event space, and administrative offices.
+The recently renovated Residence Building, also briefly known as the Hotel Nautilus, is now the Education Center housing classroom facilities, event space, and administrative offices.

 Chatham Marconi aerial view